xxsreexx00/FashionHouseTemp/README.md

 * Creating a building with ProBuilder tool: [Link to the videos](https://www.youtube.com/watch?v=LDbwQ9ngExU&ab_channel=IndieGameHustle)

-#### Find some example for 3D models of the building are placed inside this folder:
+#### Find some example for 3D models of the building inside these folders:

 For downloaded models: Models -> Buildings -> Downloaded Buildings.